 NLF: Boards must review and revise the Board’s Target Occupations, In-Demand Occupations, and In-Demand Industries lists as needed, using Attachment 3, WIOA Target Occupations, In-Demand Occupations, and In-Demand Industries Template.

-LF: When reviewing and revising their Target Occupations and In-Demand Industries lists, Boards may use the tools indicated in Attachment 4, WIOA Target Occupations and In-Demand Industries Template Instructions, as well as other tools that may be available.
+LF: When reviewing and revising their Target Occupations and In-Demand Industries lists, Boards may use the tools indicated in Attachment 4, WIOA Target Occupations, In-Demand Occupations, and In-Demand Industries Template Instructions, as well as other tools that may be available.

 NLF: Boards must describe in the plan modification how the WIOA Target Occupations, In-Demand Occupations, and In-Demand Industries Template was reviewed and revised, as well as list the sources that were used.